Florida Botanical Gardens: Membership

 The FBGF consists of just under 800 members of various levels.
 Members enjoy discounts, special invitations, and other exclusive benefits such as acceptance into the American Horticulture Society's Reciprocal Admissions Program (RAP).
-The RAP affords FBGF members discounts on admission and other services at over 300 botanical gardens and arboreta across the U.S., Canada and a number of Caribbean Isles.
+The RAP affords FBGF members discounts on admission and other services at over 300 botanical gardens and arboreta across the U.S., Canada, and a number of Caribbean Isles.
 FBGF members also receive discounts in the FBGF Gift Shop and in other local nurseries.

-In addition to the monetary benefits, FBGF members can take part in exclusive events such as the Holiday Lights Preview Party, in which they get a first-access look at the 1 million twinkling lights.
+In addition to the monetary benefits, FBGF members can participate in exclusive events, such as the Holiday Lights Preview Party, where they receive a first-access look at the 1 million twinkling lights.
 The Foundation hosts its members-only Annual Meeting to bring its members together and celebrate the growth of the Gardens.